 Is there a religious connection with CPO’s work?

 All of our programs are nondenominational, and people of all faiths and no faith affiliation participate in many of them.
 There is a spiritual aspect to some of the courses.

 If interested in volunteering for religious services or Bible study programs at the prisons, you should call the prison and ask to speak to the clergy.
 Or you can email us and we can give you contact information for these programs.

 CPO is funded by faith communities in Concord and surrounding towns and many like-minded individuals who care about the welfare of people behind prison walls.

 How do I find out more?

 Through volunteering, you become part of the CPO community.
-We hold quarterly meetings, hosts educational events, and do community outreach.
-As a volunteer, we welcome you to attend these events, join our Steering Committee, or consider sitting on one of our committees.
+We hold quarterly meetings, host educational events, and hold an annual volunteer appreciation potluck.
+Volunteers are welcome to attend these events and offer to serve on one of our committees.